trapeze-bell-peter/hamiltonian_comp/README.md

 Compared to Ruby, Java's syntax is not as expressive leading to more lines of code - although my Java friends tell me that will all change with Java 9.
 While it is fairly OO it does also have primitive types which does sometimes lead to more complex code.
-That said, it is blazingly fast, you will always be able to find an answer to your questions on Stackoverflow, and there are lots of libraries for it.
+That said, it is very fast (although it doesn't touch C++), you will always be able to find an answer to your questions on Stackoverflow, and there are lots of libraries for it.

 ```console
 # mvn clean package